 You’re here – so we know you’re invested in video marketing and realize how valuable it is for your business.
 Sometimes the stars align and you can hire a video production agency like ours to help you create the high-quality video content you know your brand needs; sometimes you have to bootstrap it and film something yourself.

-So what do you when you’re trying to create your own beautiful, high-quality, affordable videos, but you’re on a tight budget?
+So what do you do when you’re trying to create your own beautiful, high-quality, affordable videos, but you’re on a tight budget?
 If you’re just starting out and can’t afford fancy equipment (or even an affordable agency like Lemonlight), there are still ways for you to get out there and put your video marketing strategy in action today.
 If indie filmmakers straight out of college can create films while living in their parents’ basements, you can too!

 Here are the must-have tips, tricks, and go-to gear options for easy, quick, and cost-effective filmmaking!